gsaurer/ha-ems/README.md

 [![Community Forum][forum-shield]][forum]

-This repository provides a set of blueprints for Home Assistant to generate an Energy Managment System (EMS) for your home.
-The focus today is on Charging electical vehicels including a Surplus charging capabilities for those who want to leverage their Solar engery at home.
+This repository provides a set of blueprints for Home Assistant to generate an Energy Management System (EMS) for your home.
+The focus today is on Charging electrical vehicles including a Surplus charging capabilities for those who want to leverage their Solar energy at home.
 The scripts works independently but needs to be set up in a way that helper entities are used.

 # The Blueprints

 ## Type Change blueprint
 This is the default script you will need to use if you start with your automation.
-This script makes sure to adopt the different settigns based on a Charging Type - a helper entity - that contains the following Options (Default, Trip, Surplus, Morning-Min and Stop).
+This script makes sure to adopt the different settings based on a Charging Type - a helper entity - that contains the following Options (Default, Trip, Surplus, Morning-Min and Stop).

 [![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fraw.githubusercontent.com%2Fgsaurer%2Fha-ems%2Fmain%2Fblueprints%2FEMS-Car-Charging-TypeChanged.yaml)